clydeu/homebridge-daikin-central/README.md

 --------------------------------------------------------------------
 * Fan and Dehumidification control may be supported in the future.
 * Humid sensor may be supported in the future.

+#### v1.1
+* There are instances where failed communication attempt to the AC controller results in the state being out of sync, thus; the communication with AC controller have been made to be robust.